 Digital ports under AMS languages must follow certain constraints on type and state.
 In VHDL-AMS models, analog ports must have type "electrical".
 Digital ports must have type "std\logic" as defined in IEEE Standard Multivalue Logic System for VHDL Model Interoperability (Std\logic\1164), or later.
 In Verilog-AMS models, analog ports must be of discipline "electrical" or a subdiscipline thereof.
 Digital ports must be of discipline "logic" as defined in the Accellera Verilog-AMS Language Reference Manual Version 2.2, or later and be constrained to states as defined in IEEE Std.
 1164-1993, or later.

 The digital ports delivering signals to the AMS model, D\drive, D\enable, and D\switch, must be limited to the '1' or '0' states for VHDL-AMS, or, equivalently, to the 1 or 0 states for Verilog-AMS.
 The D\receive digital port may only have the '1', '0', or 'X' states in VHDL-AMS, or, equivalently, the 1, 0, or X states in Verilog-AMS.
 All digital ports other than the foregoing predefined ports may use any of the logic states allowed by IEEE Std.
 1164-1993, or later.

 SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) versus VHDL-AMS and VERILOG-AMS: SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
-All SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
-All SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
+All SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) input and output signals must be in analog format.
 Consequently, IBIS multi-lingual models using SPICE, IBIS-ISS, VHDL-A(MS) or Verilog-A(MS) require analog-to-digital (A\to\D) and/or digital-to-analog (D\to\A) converters to be provided by the EDA tool.
 The converter subparameters are declared by the user, as part of the [External Model] or [External Circuit] syntax, with user-defined names for the ports which connect the converters to the analog ports of the SPICE, IBIS-ISS, VHDL-A(MS), or Verilog-A(MS) model.
 The details behind these declarations are explained in the keyword definitions below.